-The University at Buffalo offers many exciting ways to learn, including Discovery Seminars, intensive research opportunities, internships and study abroad programs.
-You can collaborate with our world-class faculty and interact with a community of scholars.
+At UB, we believe in learning through doing.
+Because getting experience by working is a crucial step in making your impact on the world.
+Here there are many exciting ways to learn, including Discovery Seminars, intensive research opportunities, internships and study abroad programs.
 You can also make personal and academic connections beyond the classroom at one of our many living and learning communities.

 Even if you haven’t applied yet, we encourage you to start exploring your options, and think about what interests you!